slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Lou Holtz has a very pithy mental model for how to evaluate leadership: 1.
 Can I trust you?
 2. Do you care about me?
 3. Are you committed to excellence?
 - There are three keys: honesty, effectiveness, and efficiency.
 - succeful takers are the most visible people in organizations.
+- Proactive problem management – Go directly to the source.
 - convincing vs inspiring leadership
 -->